ShaanAu/personal-website/content/post/Cat-Facts-Project/index.md

 ```python
 doc_no_punctuation[0], doc_no_stopwords[0], doc_lemmatization[0]
 ```
-From the below image you can see that each of our functions have worked as expected.
+From the below image you can see that each of our functions has worked as expected.
 <img src="../../img/pic7.jpg" alt="" />

 **Part of Speech Tagging**

-The process of classifying words into their parts of speech and labeling them accordingly is known as part-of-speech tagging, POS-tagging, or simply tagging.
+The process of classifying words into their parts of speech and labelling them accordingly is known as part-of-speech tagging, POS-tagging, or simply tagging.

 This can be useful within text data to gain a greater overview of what our data represents.